 There are other ways you can quietly improve your skills.
 One of these is visualizing your success.
 This takes advantage of an introvert’s heightened imagination and focus.
 Before a game, instead of chest bumps and shouting to pump yourself up like some of your teammates might, you can quietly sit and visualize your success.

-All of this goes to say that you don’t have to let your introversion hold you back from accomplishing things in your life.
-Find a way that works for you, and use your gift for introspection and intense focus to excel.
+Introversion is a gift, not a curse.
+Find a way that works for you, and use your introspection and intense focus to excel.

 Quiet Power Review